LogiqsAgro/developers/docs/faq.md

 We deploy to Windows Server and Raspberry PI.
 We have Windows Forms clients and web clients.
 Other keywords that might ring a bell: SQL Server, RavenDB, ELK, NHibernate, MassTransit, RabbitMQ, WCF.

-We are always curious about new exploring new technologies.
+We are always curious about exploring new technologies.

 ### Process